Deem01/Recipe_/README.md

 ## Contributing

-If you have any suggestions or improvements, feel free to open a pull request or create an issue in the repository.
+If you have any suggestions or improvements, feel free to open a pull request in the repository.

 ## Contact information